 She still had bangs, though—maybe always would.
 They partially hid the thin inch of bleached pinkish skin above and to the right of her right eye.
 That was from this one Friday night at CBC when she was two.
 With everyone standing, silently praying (according to the story), she had waddled up the stairs onto the bima, right up to this antique silver Shabbat candelabra with its three gigantic olive-oil flames.
 All she did was climb onto a chair and lean over the candelabra to look a bit too closely.
 Even her eyelashes on that side had grown back pale, almost white, which the doctors considered a mystery.
 She thought it was hideous, but it wasn’t.
 I was always jealous of it.
 I would have loved to be marked forever by a Shabbat candle.

-“Hey Gabby,” said Al, who was eight, “did you know Zev can do tricks?”
+“Hey Gabby,” said Al, who was seven, “did you know Zev can do tricks?”

 “Really?”
 I felt so stupid.
 Simon was hugging Mikey, who was crying and hugging Simon back.
 It’s actually safe to say Mikey gave “bear hug” a whole new meaning.
 He was a year younger than us, but he had just had a massive growth spurt.
 Now he was a head taller than Simon and much more buff.
 He even had the beginnings of a beard, although luckily, just before his Bar Mitzvah, he had finally cut the awful red thicket on his head down to a normal, handsome level.
 He’d always gotten along with Simon, who was actually interested in Mikey’s bizarre short stories about made-up fantasy creatures and helped him give them evolutionary histories and believable anatomy.
 Mikey wanted to be an author when he grew up.
 He mentioned that all the time.